cmlinac/MemoryGame/README.md

-# MemoryGame
+# Psych!

-## What is MemoryGame?
+## What is Psych?
-MemoryGame is an interactive game that tests your memory.
-Click on each character exactly once to win.
-Be careful, they shuffle on every click.
+Psych is an interactive memory game built with React.
+You must click on each character exactly once to win.
+It won't be easy, they shuffle on every click.

 ## Live Site

-Check out a version deployed online [here](https://cmlinac.github.io/MemoryGame/).
+Check out a version deployed online [here](https://cmlinac.github.io/Psych/).

 ## Running Locally